simonguld/CellSegmentationTracker/README.md

 1. Download and unpack the newest version of Fiji.
 Follow the instructions on https://imagej.net/software/fiji/downloads.
 2. Download and install Java 8 here: https://www.oracle.com/java/technologies/downloads/#java8-windows
 3. Download and install Jython.
 Follow the instructions on https://www.jython.org/installation.html
+4. Install Anaconda or Miniconda, if you haven't already.
+Follow the instructions on https://docs.conda.io/en/latest/miniconda.html
+5. Create an conda virtual environment using Python 3.9 (it might also work with python 3.8 and 3.10).
+Follow the instructions on https://pypi.org/project/cellpose/.
+If you have a GPU available, consider installing the gpu-version; it drastically increases the segmentation speed.
-4. Install the TrackMate extension Trackmate-Cellpose.
+6. Install the TrackMate extension Trackmate-Cellpose.
 To see how, visit: https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose.
 Make sure to update it after installation.
-5. Create an Anaconda virtual environment using Python 3.9 (it might also work with python 3.8 and 3.10).
-Follow the instructions on https://pypi.org/project/cellpose/.
-If you have a GPU available, consider installing the gpu-version; it drastically increases the segmentation speed.
-6. From the cellpose virtual environment, install CellSegmentationTracker using the following command:
+7. From the cellpose virtual environment, install CellSegmentationTracker using the following command:

    ```
    python -m pip install git+https://github.com/simonguld/CellSegmentationTracker.git
    ```
-7. Now you should be good to go!
+8. Now you should be good to go!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>